Investment in Nigeria

 Nigeria - Investment

-Turning to this year, economic growth is expected to firm as Africa’s largest economy is forecast to recover from the Covid-19-induced contraction.
-The gradual easing of restrictive measures domestically and further afield should strengthen domestic and external demand, and also boost the oil sector as demand for the commodity picks up amid greater road usage and recovering trade levels.
-That said, the balance of risks remains tilted to the downside amid lingering uncertainty over the evolution of the pandemic and vaccine availability, as well as the strength of the global recovery and the oil price trajectory.
+Looking ahead, the economy should continue to grow at a stronger pace this year.
+The gradual easing of restrictive measures at home and abroad will firm aggregate demand and boost the oil sector.
+However, the balance of risks remains tilted to the downside amid lingering uncertainty over the evolution of the pandemic and vaccine availability, and the oil price trajectory.
 Elevated price pressures, high unemployment, security challenges and social tensions further cloud the outlook.

 FocusEconomics panelists project that the economy will expand 1.9% in 2021, which is down 0.2 percentage points from last month’s forecast.
 In 2022, GDP growth is seen at 2.9%.